Shizheng-Wen/Personalweb/content/post/20220907_MLfluid/index.md

 - News
 ---

-My first-author paper "A Machine Learning Strategy for Modeling and Optimal Design of Near-field Radiative Heat Transfer" has been accepted by *[Applied Physics Letters](https://aip.scitation.org/doi/10.1063/5.0103363)*.
-Thanks for my collaborators!
+My first-author paper "Feature Identification in Complex Fluid Flows by Convolutional Neural Networks" has been posted on [Arxiv](https://arxiv.org/abs/2208.09663).
+Thanks for all my collaborators!

-*Appl.
-Phys.
-Lett.* **121**, 071101 (2022)